MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/proxy-deployment-any-app.md

 ## Step 4: Verify that the app is working correctly<a name="verify-app"></a>

-1. Verify that the sign in flow correctly works.
+1. Verify that the sign in flow works correctly.
     <!--
     > [!NOTE]
     > Some apps issue a nonce hash during authentication that may break the sign-in process.
 If this happens, see the Troubleshooting Guide to resolve the issue.-->